snehitvaddi/AI-Based-Movie-Scene-Labelling-System/README.md

 ### 🛠 Implementation:
 In file `Movie Cautioning System.ipynb`, you will have two implementations.
 One is **Frame-by-Frame** processing and the other is **Batch-wise processing**.<br>
+A much better system could be implemented where the caution stays on frame for instead of flickering like in this case.